owkin/FLamby/Quickstart.md

 ### Local training example

-Below is an example of how to train a baseline model on one local train set and evaluate it on all the local test sets:
+Below is an example of how to train the chosen baseline model with default settings on one local train set and evaluate it on all the local test sets:
 ```python

 import torch